 The accounting gain is known as a debt-valuation adjustment, or DVA.
 It stems from a decline in the price of the company’s bonds, under the theory it would be cheaper to buy back the debt.
 Morgan Stanley booked $2 billion of losses in the first quarter as cost of repurchasing the debt rose.

-Fixed-income revenue (MS) was down 70 percent from $2.59 billion in the first quarter and 60 percent from $1.9 billion in the second quarter of 2011.
-Goldman Sachs (GS)’s fixed-income revenue, excluding DVA, climbed more than 40 percent from a year earlier to $2.19 billion.
+Fixed-income revenue (MS:US) was down 70 percent from $2.59 billion in the first quarter and 60 percent from $1.9 billion in the second quarter of 2011.
+Goldman Sachs (GS:US)’s fixed-income revenue, excluding DVA, climbed more than 40 percent from a year earlier to $2.19 billion.
 Citigroup’s fell 4 percent to $2.82 billion, while JPMorgan Chase & Co. posted a 17 percent decline to $3.49 billion.

 Porat said the results included a $225 million charge related to $2.9 billion of collateral it had to post after Moody’s cut the firm’s credit rating by two levels last month.
 The ratings review also hurt client activity with the firm, Porat said.